mongodb/docs/source/includes/procedures/idp-add-ping-one-as-idp.rst

           - Value

         * - :guilabel:`Signing Certificate`
-          - Provide the certificate you received from |idp-provider|
+          - Certificate that you received from |idp-provider|
             in a prior step

         * - :guilabel:`Protocol Version`